 Our alumni are in demand and prosper in some of the world’s most prestigious organisations, progressing to senior positions and making a difference in business, industry and for society across the globe.

-Of all the postgraduate students in the UK, 47% study for their MSc in Aerospace Engineering at Cranfield, 24% study for their MSc in Automotive Engineering and 16% study for their MSc in Production and Manufacturing.
-The Research Excellence Framework classes 81% of our research as world-leading or internationally excellent.
+Of all the postgraduate students in the UK, over half study for their MSc in aerospace engineering at Cranfield, 28% study for their MSc in automotive engineering and 15% study for their MSc in production and manufacturing.
+The Research Excellence Framework classes 88% of our research as world-leading or internationally excellent.

 A unique learning environment